2015 State of the University Address

 The third point of pride – and challenge as well – is continuation of the work on the VESTA grant, which just received a five-year extension and $4 million grant award.
 VESTA stands for Viticulture and Enology Science and Technology Alliance.
 The new grant extends the total funding received over the past dozen years to almost $13 million.
 It is a work force development initiative that provides multiple avenues for students to connect knowledge acquisition with field and commercial experiences.
 Missouri State has been designated as a national center, or hub, for 16 states (including 20 institutions), making us a major leader in viticulture and enology education.
 Our scientists have also carved out a place as one of the top institutions for genetic studies in viticulture.

 This year the College of Arts and Letters is implementing a master’s in second language acquisition.
-The home for this degree is the department of modern and classical languages, but the degree relies heavily on interdisciplinary working relationships with the English department.
+The home for this degree is the department of World Languages and Cultures, but the degree relies heavily on interdisciplinary working relationships with the English department.
 Thirteen students enrolled this fall.
 The degree will be a plus for globalization demands in education.

 A second highlight for this college is that faculty and administration in languages are the leaders in refining approaches to Credit by Assessment (CBA), also sometimes known on a national level as Credit for Prior Learning.
 They have demonstrated that CBA is a plus for students and for those interested in taking further course work in their department.
 Currently, the department has an external grant of $100,000 to help refine CBA processes and to give more clarity to student outcomes.